-- The beneficiary's progress toward treatment objectives and goals - The appropriateness of the services provided and their frequency - The need for continued treatment - Recommendations for continued services
+- The beneficiary's progress toward treatment objectives and goals.
+Any barriers to progress should also be identified. - The appropriateness of the services provided and their frequency.
+Failure to provide the recommended services and their frequency should also be explained. - The need for continued treatment. - Recommendations for continued services.